SoorajModi/Identicon/README.md

 # Identicon

-Generates an identicon image for a given string.
+Generates an [Identicon](https://en.wikipedia.org/wiki/Identicon) image for a given string.

 ## How to run